Turbulence revealed by wavelet transform: power spectrum and intermittency for the velocity field of the cosmic baryonic fluid: Acknowledgments

 \section{Acknowledgments}

+The authors thank the anonymous referee for helpful comments and suggestions.
 We acknowledge the use of the data from IllustrisTNG simulation for this work.
 We also acknowledge the support by the National Science Foundation of China (No. 12147217, 12347163), and by the Natural Science Foundation of Jilin Province, China (No. 20180101228JC).